maxnyla/fruity-game/README.md

 **Navigation**

-- The navigation links change colour and font style (to italics) when hovered or clicked, to add an element of dynamism and to highlight what is being selected so that the user is able to double check that they are not making a mistake.
-The navigation bar collapses when the smaller screens are used so that the visible area is less cluttered.
-It turns into a hamburger navigation bar.
+- The navigation links and the one external link change colour and font style (to italics) when hovered or clicked on, to add an element of dynamism and to highlight what is being selected.
+This way the user is able to double check that they are not making a mistake before they click.
+The navigation bar collapses when the smaller screens are used so that the visible area is less cluttered: It turns into a hamburger navigation bar.

 **Home page**